GevorkovV/Testrepo/README.md

 # Testrepo

-## Ohhhh wow okay
+## Editing the file

-I have a greater understanding now.
+Its a markdown file in this repository.